bytex-solutions/snamp/docs/configuration.md

 As you can see, configuration parameters depends on the Resource Adapter and Resource Connector.
 See [Configuring Resource Adapters](adapters/introduction.md) and [Configuring Resource Connectors](connectors/introduction.md) for more details about SNAMP configuration.

+### Smart mode
+Some resource connectors can expose attributes, events or operations without its manual configuration.
+In this case the connector automatically exsposes all attributes, events or operations.
+So, these resource features will be accessible at runtime event if configuration section with attributes and events is empty.
+To enable smart mode of the connector you should specify `smartMode = true` in the configuration parameters of the resource.

 ## Using SNAMP Management Console
 SNAMP Management Console allows you to configure and maintain SNAMP via user-friendly Web interface in your browser.
 > SNAMP Management Console available in paid subscription only